Kirtland Cutter

+Interior of Lake McDonald Lodge, Glacier National Park; architect: Kirtland Kelsey Cutter.

+Thornewood Castle, former residence of Chester Thorne, Lakewood, Washington; architect Kirtland Kelsey Cutter; built 1911.

+Foreground: Kirtland Hall, Yale University.
+Formerly on the Sheffield Scientific School Campus.
+(Architect: Kirtland Kelsey Cutter, 1902).

+Entrance Hall, Stimson-Green Mansion, Seattle, Washington; Commissioned in 1898; Architect Kirtland Kelsey Cutter.
+Completed ca. 1901.

+Monroe Street Bridge, Spokane, Washington; Designer/Architect: Kirtland Kelsey Cutter.

+Lake McDonald Lodge exterior, Glacier National Park, Montana, USA; architect: Kirtland Kelsey Cutter.

+Hall of the Doges, Davenport's Hotel and Restaurant, Spokane, Washington.
+Image ca. 1908.
+Architect: Kirtland Kelsey Cutter.

+Patsy Clark House aka Patsy Clark Mansion, Spokane, Washington; architect: Kirtland Kelsey Cutter.

-Kirtland Cutter (August 20, 1860 – September 26, 1939) was a 20th-century architect in the Pacific Northwest and California.
+Kirtland Kelsey Cutter (August 20, 1860 – September 26, 1939) was a 20th-century architect in the Pacific Northwest and California.
 He was born in East Rockport, Ohio, the great-grandson of Jared Potter Kirtland.
 He studied painting and illustration at the Art Students League of New York.
 At the age of 26 he moved to Spokane, Washington, and began working as a banker for his uncle.
 By the 1920s, Cutter had designed several hundred buildings that established Spokane as a place rivaling Seattle and Portland, Oregon in its architectural quality.
 Most of Cutter's work is listed in State and National Registers of Historic Places.

 His design for the 1893 Chicago World's Fair Idaho Building was a rustic design log construction.
 It was a popular favorite, visited by an estimated 18 million people.
 The building's design and interior furnishings were a major precursor of the Arts and Crafts movement.

 Cutter also worked in partnership with Karl G. Malmgren as Cutter & Malmgren and variations.